IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Assassin sniped gyrfalcon while they were off service in their apt
 - Incite the riot by having automata fire into the strikers
 	- actually Kingfisher's automata under her control, not Giltstern's
-- faked lividity by beating up the body, then plant the body at the site of riot
+- faked lividity by beating up the body - corinsson casted Lightning Arrow to get electrocution burns
-	- Assassin casted Lightning Arrow to get electrocution burns
+- use the automata, crates to deliver body to the site of riot (during the chaos)
 # NPCs
 ## The Councillors